graphile-contrib/postgraphile-plugin-connection-filter/README.md

 - Set `connectionFilterSetofFunctions: false` to prevent filtering on functions that return `setof`.
 - Set `connectionFilterLists: false` to prevent filtering on List fields (Postgres arrays).

+Also see the [Production Considerations](https://www.graphile.org/postgraphile/production) page of the official PostGraphile docs, which discusses query whitelisting.

 ## Getting Started

 ### CLI